karenpayneoregon/auto-incrementing-sequences/readme.md

 }
 ```

-# Increment with computed column
+# Increment with a SQL-Server computed column

 The following example is a start for incrementing a sequence in table via computed column.